Agrestiic/Projects/README.md

 ### 10. Query and Visualize Data
 1. After about 15 minutes, query the log with the naming convention `Failed_RDP_with_GEO_CL` (case-sensitive).
+2. Head to Sentinel and open a new workbook
-2. Use the following KQL query:
+3. Use the following KQL query:

 ```kql